Rhiannon Payne

 My first client was Cainthus, an agtech AI company in Ireland that needed help with data curation to close their Series B. I quickly hired, onboarded, and trained a team of 20 curators to help them meet their goal — culminating in a successful $12M raise with Cargill Animal Nutrition.
 This data curation project, while exciting, ended up being a one-off and I moved toward more creative work.

 In early 2018, I started writing technical and marketing white papers for startups.
 I saw a huge amount of demand very quickly and scaled my team accordingly (20+ contractors globally).
 I then started offering pitch deck creation services, branding packages, website packages, and eventually brought my now-husband into the company to help architect, design, and develop MVPs for our clients.
-We ran the agency together until 2021.
+We ran the agency together until 2021, when I took my job at Remote.

 Pinstop